decentraland/adr/docs/ADR-49-signed-fetch-v2.md

 > Required: always *MUST* be included

-The moment at which this signature is consider invalid (encoded with [RFC 3986](https://datatracker.ietf.org/doc/html/rfc3339))
+The moment at which this signature is considered invalid (encoded with [RFC 3986](https://datatracker.ietf.org/doc/html/rfc3339))

 ```ts
   Expiration = `2020-01-01T00:00:00Z`